leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 a more pleasurable part of my job lately.
 It definitely isn't for the faint-hearted but it certainly has taught me a lot about thinking precisely about what my code is doing.
-The functional mindset forces you to think mainly about input and output of functions and this training makes me better programmer even when programming in a language other than Scala.
+The functional mindset forces you to think mainly about input and output of functions and this training makes me a better programmer even when programming in a language other than Scala.

 ####Tools